 Domestic Violence Battery

-Some police investigators simply chose to believe the accuser rather than take the time needed to uncover physical.
+Some police investigators simply chose to believe the accuser rather than take the time needed to uncover real physical evidence.
 Shocking, I know.
 Our law firm examines all the possible motives for the battery arrest.
 Was there a break-up or divorce pending?
 What is the extent of the alleged injuries?
-Are the injuries legitimate, self-inflicted, or sustained prior to the alleged incident?
-If an injunction is involved, does the “story” in the injunction match up with the “story” told to law enforcement on the arrest date?
+Are the injuries fresh, or can we find old photos which may reveal these injuries have been around for a while?
+(Seen this scenario many times) We also need to compare sworn statements, as some alleged victims give one story to the police, then give another story to a domestic court to get an injunction.
 Does the "story" match up to evidence posted to social media sites?
 And let's not forget, a person arrested for domestic violence may still be immune from prosecution under Florida's Stand Your Ground statute.

 WHAT TRANSFORMS A SIMPLE BATTERY INTO A "DOMESTIC VIOLENCE" CASE?

-A battery charge can be enhanced to a "Domestic Violence" charge depending upon the relationship of the Accused to the alleged victim.
+A "Domestic Violence" charge is really just a battery charge that is enhanced because of the relationship between the couple.
 If the couple are married, that's easy, but under what conditions can a battery be enhanced to a domestic violence charge when the couple is not married, and not living together?
 Well, our legislature has thought of just about everything, they call it "dating violence", and here's some guidelines:

 DECLINATION OF PROSECUTION, DROP CHARGE AFFIDAVIT

 Often, domestic violence battery charges are based upon the sworn statements of an alleged victim.
-These statements are given to police under extreme conditions, and many folks regret what they told the police the next day.
-Under these circumstances, it is important for the defense to make the alleged victim's true statements known to the prosecution.
+As we mentioned before, a large percentage of these incidents are fueled by alcohol.
+As such, alleged victims may have a more accurate view of the events upon sober reflection.
+When this happens (and it happens a lot!), it is important for the defense attorney to make the alleged victim's sober & accurate reflections known to the prosecution.
 This statement is known by many names, most commonly a Declination of Prosecution, or a Drop Charge Affidavit.
-Of course, changed testimony can create some problems of perjury and/or filing a false police report, so these affidavits should be drafted with care.
-Also, once the prosecution has been put on notice via a declination affidavit that the alleged victim has recanted her story, can the prosecutors still use an alleged victim's old statement if that victim has now "recanted" his/her story?
-Its a tricky subject, but you may read my article "Recanted Testimony in Battery Cases" for more details on how this plays out in court.
+Of course, changed testimony can create problems of perjury and/or filing a false police report--so these affidavits should be drafted with care.
+Some overly ambitious prosecutors may attempt to ignore their star witness' new sworn statement, but if you're interested in digging deeper check out my article "Recanted Testimony in Battery Cases".

 CAN A DOMESTIC VIOLENCE BATTERY CHARGE BE PROVEN IF THE VICTIM DOESN'T APPEAR IN COURT?